Orbital Architectures of Kepler Multis From Dynamical Instabilities: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for insightful comments and constructive suggestions.
 TG acknowledges support from TIFR's graduate fellowship.
 SC acknowledges support from the Department of Atomic Energy, Government of India, under project no. 12-R\&D-TFR-5.02-0200 and RTI 4002.
-All simulations were done using Azure cloud computing.
+This research has made use of the NASA Exoplanet Archive, which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program.
+All simulations were done on Azure.